Skip to content

 Creating a project roadmap?
 You can do it in Notion.
 Does your company need a wiki with the style guide and standard practices, employee database, and all the HR, health insurance, 401k match information, and any other resources?
 Very simple to do in Notion.
 What about your team's collaborative meeting notes, to-do lists with actionable next steps, and off-site retreat plans?
 Once again, Notion has you covered.
 And it almost always has a suitable template to work from.

-And while it does support databases—or at least its own concept of databases as tables of pages with various assigned properties—it is still primarily a text-based app.
+And while it does support databases—or at least its own concept of databases as tables of pages with various assigned properties and formulas to make them more powerful—it is still primarily a text-based app.
 Airtable, on the other hand, is mostly databases (and apps built on top of them).

 Airtable does databases first

 While Airtable talks a lot about apps, really, it's somewhere between a big programmable spreadsheet and a more user-friendly database.
-The apps you can build with it are nice interfaces that let you see and work on your data in interesting ways.
+The apps you can build with it (we'll get to those later) are nice interfaces that let you see and work on your data in interesting ways.

 Consider Google Sheets.
 It's also a big online spreadsheet app that you can use to build apps.
 You start by putting whatever you want in the various columns and labeling them however you need.
 You can create a list of all your employees, their ID numbers, their email addresses, and their home addresses.
 But by default, Sheets doesn't really know what you're putting into it.
 You can put someone's email address in the home address column by mistake, and it won't object.
 Or you can accidentally sort on the ID number column and mix everything up.
 Then you can use something like AppSheet to add a user interface to your app.
 It's all totally doable, but the process can be a bit janky and requires you to think a lot about how you're organizing and formatting your data.